 A CGM (Continuous Glucose Monitor) is a small skin sensor that tracks your blood sugar every few minutes for 10 to 14 days.
 Non-diabetics use it to see how meals, sleep, and stress shape energy and long-term metabolic health, often years before standard labs would show a problem.

 TL;DR: A CGM (Continuous Glucose Monitor) is a small wearable sensor that tracks your blood sugar every few minutes, 24 hours a day.
-At Fishtown Medicine, we use CGMs preventively to find the subtle metabolic shifts that standard labs miss.
+At Fishtown Medicine, we use CGMs preventively to find the subtle metabolic changes that standard labs miss.
 You do not need diabetes to benefit from knowing how your body responds to food, stress, and sleep.
-For high-performing adults in Philly, a CGM often answers a simple question: why am I tired at 3 p.m. even though I ate "healthy" food?
-The data usually tells a clear story, and the fix is much more specific than another generic diet plan.Table of Contents

 - What is a CGM?